Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Riemannian Gradient Flow and Descent

-\begin{theorem} Let $f:M \to \mathbb R$ be a Morse--Bott function on a Riemannian manifold $(M,g)$ with compact sublevel sets.
+\begin{theorem}[Thm.
+2.3 in \cite{aulbach1984}] Let $f:M \to \mathbb R$ be a Morse--Bott function on a Riemannian manifold $M$ with compact sublevel sets.
 Then every solution of the gradient flow \eqref{eq:gradient-flow} converges to a single critical point.
-Moreover for almost every initial point the flow converges to a local minimum. \end{theorem}
+Moreover, for almost every initial point, the flow converges to a local minimum. \end{theorem}

 Finally, we recall another very powerful result for analyzing the convergence of gradient systems which is based on \L{}ojasiewicz's celebrated gradient estimate~\cite{Loja84}.
-Let $f:M \to \mathbb R$ be real analytic, ${\mbf x}_0 \in M$ a critical point of $f$ and assume w.l.o.g.~$f({\mbf x}_0) = 0$.
-Then near ${\mbf x}_0 \in M$ one has the estimate
+Let $f:M \to \mathbb R$ be real analytic, ${\mbf x}_0 \in M$ a critical point of $f$, and assume without loss of generality that $f({\mbf x}_0) = 0$.
+Then, near ${\mbf x}_0$, one has the estimate